 By the second week of August, the enormity of the loss of life on Arandora Star became apparent.
-“100 Dead Bodies Believed To Be Floating in Sea Off Inishkea”, declared the headline in the Western People of August 10, 1940.
+“100 Dead Bodies Believed To Be Floating in Sea Off Inishkea”, declared the headline in the Western People on August 10, 1940.
 The report went on to say that the sea was so rough it was not possible to recover any of the bodies.

-By the middle of August, the Western People’s Erris correspondent lamented: “the grim toll of the war continues to launch its gruesome significance on the Erris coasts”, reporting that 17 bodies “pathetic relics” had been recovered in the barony; six only bearing papers of identification 17.
+By the middle of August, the Western People’s Erris correspondent lamented: “the grim toll of the war continues to launch its gruesome significance on the Erris coasts”, reporting that 17 bodies “pathetic relics” had been recovered in the barony; six only bearing papers of identification.
+17

 On Tuesday, August 6, 1940, at Annagh, an army pay book, found on the body of a 21-year-old Welsh soldier by Garda William Cullen, Belmullet, identified another Arandora Star military guard who found his final resting place in Mayo.

 The body of another soldier, Frank Sidney Carter (27), a Trooper, Royal Armoured Corps Royal Dragoons, was recovered at Annagh Head on Wednesday night, August 7, 1940, and identified by Garda Sergeant Burns.
-The body was dressed in full uniform and wore a life-jacket.
+The body was dressed in full uniform and wore a life jacket.
 Papers on his body revealed his home address as 13 Salisbury Road, Kilburn, London NW6.
 He was buried in Kilcommon Erris Church of Ireland Graveyard.

-Further evidence of the bravery displayed by local people was shown by a youth named Willie Nallon, Binghamstown, when he heroically recovered the body of another British soldier, wearing full battle dress, from the raging surf at Cross, where it was buffeted by the fury of the waves against a chain of rocks.
+Further evidence of the bravery displayed by local people was shown by a youth named Willie Nallon, Binghamstown, when he heroically recovered the body of another British soldier, wearing a full battle dress, from the raging surf at Cross, where it was buffeted by the fury of the waves against a chain of rocks.

 Willie Nallon was several times knocked down in the surf, but bravely held on to the dead body till he pulled it away from the reach of the waves.
 The victim’s service and pay book revealed the name of William Goodwin (22), a gunner in the 153rd (Leicestershire Yeomanry) Field Regiment, Royal Artillery.
-A member of the Church of England, he was buried in Kilcommon Erris Church of Ireland Graveyard in Bellmullet18.
+A member of the Church of England, he was buried in Kilcommon Erris Church of Ireland Graveyard in Belmullet.18

 By now the bodies coming ashore had been in the water for over a month and identification in most cases was impossible.
-However, the Gardai took great care to record the smallest detail that might some day make it possible to identify the remains.
+However, the Gardai took great care to record the smallest detail that might someday make it possible to identify the remains.
 To the body of a soldier from Wales washed ashore at Fallmore, was attached a medal bearing the inscription:

 “Catholic in case of accident send for priest.”

-Two unknown bodies, washed up at Portacloy and one at Rossport, were buried in Kilgalligan graveyard, Carrowteigue.
-Another unknown body was washed ashore at Fallmore on Saturday evening, August 10, 1940 and buried in Fallmore graveyard.
+Two unknown bodies washed up at Portacloy and one at Rossport, were buried in Kilgalligan graveyard, Carrowteigue.
+Another unknown body was washed ashore at Fallmore on Saturday evening, August 10, 1940, and buried in Fallmore graveyard.

 Understandably, with very little money in the country the cost of caring for rescued seamen, and, the expense of burying the victims of the Battle of the Atlantic, came under scrutiny at Mayo Board of Health meetings.
 Although it was acknowledged that The Shipwrecked Mariners Association paid for food for rescued seamen, hospital bills and transport costs were causing headaches for local politicians.
 It was pointed out that the British War Office would pay for costs incurred burying soldiers and sailors, but not the cost of burying civilians which was putting a strain on the board’s budget.
 19

 Letter From A Mother

 Empty lifeboats like those from Arandora Star were washed up on Mayo shores throughout the Battle of the Atlantic.
-Like ghost ships the lifeboats kept their grisly secrets.
+Like ghost ships, the lifeboats kept their grisly secrets.
 We can only speculate as to the fate of those who escaped a sinking ship.
 Were they among the rescued or did they die in the bleak grey waters of the North Atlantic unable to scramble into the lifeboat in the mayhem and terror surrounding a sinking ship?

 A lifeboat washed up at Blacksod on Thursday evening, August 22, 1940, contained only oars and a British soldier’s helmet.
 On Monday morning, August 26, 1940, a lifeboat capable of holding 50 persons with the letters ER, believed to belong to the Arandora Star, was washed into a cave at Annagh Head and found by a young man named Willie Kilboy, Annagh.
-The boat contained several British soldier’s caps and a disc with inscription: Mackay EL Regimental NO. 95060 – who was Mackay?
+The boat contained several British soldier’s caps and a disc with the inscription: Mackay EL Regimental NO. 95060 – who was Mackay?
 Did he survive the Arandora Star sinking?
-Over 80 years later, it’s still a mystery 20.
+Over 80 years later, it’s still a mystery.
+20

 The last body, known to be from the Arandora Star (that could be identified), was recovered from the shore at Muingelly, west of Ballycastle, on August 21, 1940.
 Edward George Lane (21) was a member of the 7th Battalion, the Devon Regiment, and a guard on Arandora Star.
 His few possessions included a letter from his mother, forwarding him a postal order for two shillings.
-The letter was dated June 27, 1940, and the envelope had a Devonshire post mark.
+The letter was dated June 27, 1940, and the envelope had a Devonshire postmark.
 A letter written in reply was also found in his pocket.
-The photograph of a girl was also found on him and on it was written the name Hilda Shoreland.
+A photograph of a girl was also found on him and on it was written the name Hilda Shoreland.